andrea-mattioli/ocp-truenas/README.md

    This ensures that the storage profile is properly configured to use the desired access modes and volume mode.

-   ### Networking Setup
+### Network Setup

-On your nodes, you have only one network interface `eno1`.
-You've encountered issues with setting up a Linux bridge on this interface, and you're unsure if the problem has been resolved in a recent bugzilla report.
-As an alternative, you've created VLAN interfaces and corresponding bridges.
+On my nodes, I only have one network interface, `eno1`.
+I tried to create a Linux bridge on that interface but was unsuccessful.
+I also found this [Bugzilla](https://bugzilla.redhat.com/show_bug.cgi?id=1885605) report but didn't understand if it has been resolved in any way.
+The only alternative I found was to create a eno1.vlan interface and, consequently, a bridge on top of the VLAN interface.
 Below is the configuration used for the `NodeNetworkConfigurationPolicy` and the `NetworkAttachmentDefinitions`.

 #### Node Network Configuration Policy